 The submission of supplemental data that enhance the understanding of the science discussed in the manuscript is encouraged.
 Supplemental data should be submitted for peer review when the initial submission of the paper occurs.
 Supplemental materials should be submitted as a single text document, supplemental figures as individual .tif or .eps file, supplemental tables as a single Word document, created using the Table feature.
 The Editors will review the supplemental data along with the manuscript.
 Critical information or figures required for the interpretation, understanding, and evaluation of the research must be included in the manuscript and must not be submitted as supplemental data.
 Supplemental data are published online only and are not copyedited prior to publication.

 Videos for use on the Journal's website must be approved by AlphaMed Press and should be uploaded online with your manuscript files.
 The preferred file format is compressed Windows Media Player-compatible (.wmp or .mpg).
 Video file size should be kept as small as possible while maintaining good resolution and screen size.
+If the file size is too large to be uploaded as part of your submission, please contact the editorial office for alternate instructions.
 Video files submitted to The Oncologist are posted online only as supplemental data.
 Within the text of your manuscript, you may cite the videos as, for example, "supplemental online Video 1."
 Prior to including a video in your submission, please read the Supplemental Data section above.